Placito/Interface_Explorer/README.md

 ## Features

 ### 1. **List of Network Interfaces**
-Displays all network interfaces (active/inactive) with the following details:
+Displays all network interfaces (active/inactive) on a system, with the following details:
 - **Name**
 - **Type** (Wi-Fi/Ethernet)
 - **Status** (active/inactive)